NanobodyOrderForm AW 2.pdf

 We are now taking orders for producing nanobodies starting in May 2019.
 To produce a Nanobody to your protein, we will need ~1.5 mg of purified protein in PBS or HBS.
 We will deliver 1 mg of your purified and validated nanobody within ~3-4 months.
 We will also ship you a sequenced bacterial expression vector that can be used for further nanobody production.
 Typically we identify additional nanobodies for your protein, and these can be purchased for a nominal cost.
 In addition to your nanobody, a range of derivatives and conjugates are available.
 For our services and pricing see our services listed below.

 To request a nanobody produced to your protein, please fill out and return the nanobody request form and return via email to Alice Wethington (firstname.lastname@example.org) or contact Lou Hersh at email@example.com.
-We anticipate the next round of nanobody production will be in the Fall of 2019.Nanobody Production Request Form
+The next round of nanobody production will begin November 2019 with protein to be used for nanobody production due by October 25th.Nanobody Production Request Form

 Immunization of Alpacas (Lama Pacos) with Protein Antigens and Production of Antigen-specific Single-Domain Antibodies.
 K. Martin Chow, Sidney W. Whiteheart, Jeffrey R. Smiley, Savita Sharma, Kathy Boaz, Meggie J. Coleman, Alvina Maynard, Louis B. Hersh, Craig W. Vander Kooi.
 JOVE.
 2019 (in press)